howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 </Instruction>

-Now you can see how we pass the same string to the `publish` method as you added in your `subscribe` function just above, along with passing in the `newLink` as a second argument!
+Now you can see how you pass the same string to the `publish` method as you added in your `subscribe` function just above, along with passing in the `newLink` as a second argument!

 Ok, I'm sure you're dying to test out your brand-spanking new Subscription!
-All we need to do now is make sure your GraphQL server knows about your changes.
+All you need to do now is make sure your GraphQL server knows about your changes.

 All you need to test your GraphQL Subscription, is to make sure you are sending it over the network.